-Launched in January 2002, KIMS is a 650-bed multi-specialty tertiary care hospital where a highlycompetent team of specialists and sophisticated technology come together to deliver top quality medical aid.
-Over the years KIMS has emerged as one of the leading Centres of pioneering medical work, research and academics in India with a global outreach.
+Launched in January 2002, KIMSHEALTH is a 650-bed multi-specialty tertiary care hospital where a highly competent team of specialists and sophisticated technology come together to deliver top quality medical aid.
+Over the years KIMSHEALTH has emerged as one of the leading centres of pioneering medical work, research and academics in India with a global outreach.

-With a fine fusion of the cardinal principles of holistic care and hospitality with the three-pronged approach of courtesy, compassion, and competence, Trivandrum-based KIMS offers a wide range of services.
-For more information regarding services and other details, please visit KIMS website, www.kimsglobal.com.
+With a fine fusion of the cardinal principles of holistic care and hospitality with the threepronged approach of courtesy, compassion, and competence, Trivandrum based KIMSHEALTH offers a wide range of services.
+For more information regarding services and other details please visit our website, www.kimshealthcare. com.

-KIMS also runs hospitals in other cities in the state of Kerala such as Kollam, Kottayam, Kochi and Perinthalmanna.
-KIMS has presence (hospitals and clinics) in Bahrain, Saudi Arabia, Dubai, Oman and Qatar as well.
-The basic objective of the hospital chain is to evolve a single point model offering state of the art treatment and care.
+KIMSHEALTH also runs hospitals in other cities in the State of Kerala such as Kollam, Kottayam and Perinthalmanna.
+KIMSHEALTH has presence in Saudi Arabia, Qatar, Bahrain, Oman and Dubai as well.
+The core primary objective of the hospital chain is to evolve a single point model offering state of the art treatment and care services.